-- Take the folded Christmas tree-shaped paper from step two and open it up.
-Apply glue to the back of the pop-up stars, trees, and trunks, and affix them to the seam of this paper so that a quarter-inch margin sticks out all around.
+- Take the folded Christmas tree–shaped paper from step 2 and open it up.
+Apply glue to the back of the pop-up stars, trees, and trunks, and affix them to the seam of this paper, leaving a quarter-inch margin all around.

 - Apply glue to the back of the Christmas tree–shaped paper and affix it to the seam of the cardstock paper.

 - Once the glue has dried, carefully open your pop-up Christmas tree card.
-Add decorations, glitter, and a note.
+Add decorations and a note.